 Change the frame rate for a transcoded file

-Select an output row in a job in the Compressor batch area, or select a custom setting in the Settings pane.
+Select an output row in a job in the Compressor batch area, or select a custom preset in the Presets pane.

 In the Video inspector, do one of the following: